It was a highlight in career as jockey that spanned 7 decades, led to fame and the Hollywood high life

 His success on thoroughbred racing’s biggest stage made him a celebrity and led to hobnobbing and partying with Hollywood elites like Mickey Rooney, Jimmy Durante, and Johnny “Tarzan” Weissmuller (“He always called me boy”), doing stunt riding in movies with the likes of John Wayne, even dating screen siren Natalie Wood.

-Page 2 of 2 - “I played a lot of golf with these people,” he said.
+“I played a lot of golf with these people,” he said.
 “I even tried to take Joe Louis with me once, but there was a color barrier in those days.”

 York moved to Taft in 1985 to work for the mosquito abatement district where one of his tasks was racing thoroughbreds owned by agency manager Sid Ryall, who was later convicted of misappropriating funds.

 The move came at a time when York’s life was in a downward spiral because of his drinking.

 “I was not doing well at all,” he recalled.
 “I was really in bad shape.”

 That change of scenery would change him forever.

 A year later he had a chance meeting with McKay after he fell off a horse he was riding on a track next to the Franklin Field stables.

 “It sounded to me like he was yodeling when he went down,” McKay said, who was tending to horses she boarded there.
 “It really was a strange noise.”